As ISIS Promotes Vehicle Attacks, Terrorists Strike In Europe And U.S.

 The article encourages assailants to use the biggest, heaviest vehicle they can obtain, and aim for the largest crowd they can find.
 The assailants are instructed to keep driving as long as possible, but if they can't continue, then the driver should get out and use a "secondary weapon," like a gun or a knife, to attack people on foot.

 "An appropriate way should be determined for announcing one's allegiance" to ISIS, the group adds.
 It suggests writing a note with statements like, "I am a soldier of the Islamic State."
-Saipov appears to have done so in New York.
+Saipov appears to have done so in New York, and he also had knives and two "imitation guns" in the truck, according to authorities.

 Multiple Attacks